MV10/mv10.github.io/_posts/2023-09-01-monkey-hi-hat-eyecandy-audio-textures.md

 > Eyecandy usually stores data in the _green_ channel.

 There is at least one exception (the 4-channel history texture, which is discussed later) but this is particularly important if you're converting shader code from some other system.
-For example, Shadertoy uses the red channel, and some Shadertoy code uses `x` instead of `r` which takes advantages of quirks of GLSL syntax.
+For example, Shadertoy uses the red channel, and some Shadertoy code uses `(u,v).x` instead of `(u,v).r` which takes advantages of quirks of GLSL syntax (so-called "twizzling").

 The library exclusively uses normalized floats for audio texture data, so the data stored in each color channel is also in the 0.0 to 1.0 range.